symfony/symfony-docs/console/style.rst

 :method:`Symfony\\Component\\Console\\Style\\SymfonyStyle::newLine`
     It displays a blank line in the command output.
-Although it may seem useful, most of the times you won't need it at all.
+Although it may seem useful, most of the times you will not need it at all.
 The reason is that every helper already adds their own blank lines, so you don't have to care about the vertical spacing::